Derivative Instruments and Hedging Transactions

 The Company enters into derivative transactions solely for the purpose of hedging its inventory subject to price risk, and not for speculative market purposes.
-Due to the nature of the Company's global hedging strategy, the Company is not using hedge accounting as defined under Topic 815 of the ASC, whereby the gains or losses would be deferred and included as a component of other comprehensive income.
-Instead, gains or losses resulting from the Company's futures and forward contracts and open sale and purchase commitments are reported in the condensed consolidated statements of income as unrealized gains or losses on commodity contracts (a
+Due to the nature of the Company's global hedging strategy, the Company is not using hedge accounting as defined under ASC 815, whereby the gains or losses would be deferred and included as a component of other comprehensive income.
+Instead, gains or losses resulting from the Company's futures and forward contracts and open sale and purchase commitments are reported in the condensed consolidated statements of income as unrealized gains or losses on commodity contracts (a component of cost

 The Company's trading inventory and purchase and sale transactions consist primarily of precious metal products.
 The value of these assets and liabilities are marked-to-market daily to the prevailing closing price of the underlying precious metals.
-The Company's precious metals inventory is subject to market value changes, created by changes in the underlying commodity market prices.
+The Company's precious metals inventory is subject to fluctuations in market value, resulting from changes in the underlying commodity prices.
 Inventory purchased or borrowed by the Company is subject to price changes.
 Inventory borrowed is considered a natural hedge, since changes in value of the metal held are offset by the obligation to return the metal to the supplier.

-The Company’s open sale and purchase commitments typically settle within 2 business days, and for those commitments that do not have stated settlement dates, the Company has the right to settle the positions upon demand.
-Futures and forwards contracts open at end of any period typically settle within 30 days.
 Open sale and purchase commitments are subject to changes in value between the date the purchase or sale price is fixed (the trade date) and the date the metal is received or delivered (the settlement date).
 The Company seeks to minimize the effect of price changes of the underlying commodity through the use of forward and futures contracts.
+The Company’s open sale and purchase commitments typically settle within 2 business days, and for those commitments that do not have stated settlement dates, the Company has the right to settle the positions upon demand.

-The Company's policy is to substantially hedge its inventory position, net of open sale and purchase commitments that are subject to price risk.
-The Company regularly enters into precious metals commodity forward and futures contracts with financial institutions to hedge price changes that would cause changes in the value of its physical metals positions and purchase commitments and sale commitments.
+The Company's policy is to substantially hedge its inventory position, net of open sale and purchase commitments that are subject to price risk, and regularly enters into precious metals commodity forward and futures contracts with financial institutions to hedge against this risk.
+The Company uses futures contracts, which typically settle within 30 days, for its shorter-term hedge positions, and forward contracts, which may remain open for up to 6 months, for its longer-term hedge positions.
 The Company has access to all of the precious metals markets, allowing it to place hedges.
-The Company also maintains relationships with major market makers in every major precious metals dealing center.
+The Company also maintains relationships with major market makers in every major precious metal dealing center.